 While Windows’ Task Manager contains a wealth of information and features, OS X splits some of those features up into separate apps.
-The Force Quit dialog, which you can access by pressing Command+Option+Esc, allows you to close misbehaving applications much like the Ctrl+Alt+Delete Task Manager in Windows.
+The Force Quit dialog, which you access with Command+Option+Esc, allows you to close misbehaving applications much like the Ctrl+Alt+Delete Task Manager in Windows.
 However, if you want more in-depth information info about your running applications and overall system resource usage, you’ll want to use the separate Activity Monitor application.

-Force Quit Misbehaving Apps with Command+Option+Esc
+How to Force Quit Misbehaving Apps with Command+Option+Esc

 If an application is frozen on your Mac, you can use the Force Quit dialog to close it.
 This is particularly useful when using a full-screen application, such as a game, and your Mac doesn’t seem to be responding.